-- Wear a helmet: While adults are not required to wear a helmet in most California cities while on a bicycle, helmets can prevent catastrophic injuries or death if an accident occurs.
+- Wear a helmet: Adults are not required to wear a helmet in most California cities.
+In contrast, helmets can prevent catastrophic injuries or death on a bicycle if an accident occurs.

 - Equip your bike: Install lights and mirrors on your bike to assist with safe lane changes.

 - Signal when turning: Always use hand signals when making a right turn, a left turn, or brake.